Schedule Your Consultation Today!Book Now

 - A chipped or broken tooth resulting from an injury

-- Over-brushing or using an overly abrasive toothbrush
+- Over-brushing or using an overly abrasive toothbrush or toothpaste

 Suffering from sensitive teeth can make it especially difficult to go to the dentist, as some dental procedures may be especially uncomfortable.
 When searching for a sensitive tooth dentist,Dallas, Texas residents can turn to Frysh Dental Group for a delicate approach to dental care, the procedures needed to improve tooth sensitivity as well as advice on managing sensitive teeth pain.